Intramural Sports Program

 The middle school intramural program is an extension of the physical education instructional program, including the development of movement skills, health-related fitness, and personal and social responsibility, conducted before and/or after school among students in the same school.
 All intramural activities are treated equally in terms of resources, facilities, selection of staff, and allocation of supplies and equipment.
 Intramural programs should provide students with a variety of interesting, diverse, and challenging activities to accommodate differing levels of need, skill, readiness, and interests.

 Each school's program should be individualized to reflect the needs and interests of all its students.
-The primary reason for participation is enjoyment of the learning activities rather than pressure to compete and win, as in athletic competition.
+The primary reason for participation is enjoyment of the activities rather than pressure to compete and win, as in athletic competition.
 Such an environment will enable students to extend learning of the benefits of movement, develop positive attitudes, increase self-esteem, enjoy positive social interactions, and broaden their fitness and leisure horizons.

 What are the goals of the Intramural Sports Program?